 With the exception of heavy vehicle parking, generally licenses are renewable annually and operate on a financial year cycle (1 July – 30 June).
 Council will post a renewal notice as a reminder to renew your licence.

 Council controls a wide range of prescribed activities under its Local Law No. 9 (Licensing).
 These activities are to be inspected and licensed annually by Council.

 A prescribed activity is an activity which requires a licence to operate or is subject to prescribed criteria under Local Law No. 9 (Licensing).

-To apply for a Council licence, prospective applicants need to firstly determine if Council approval is required to conduct the activity under Council's Planning Scheme and the Sustainable Planning Act.
+To apply for a Council licence, prospective applicants need to firstly determine if Council approval is required to conduct the activity under Council's Planning Scheme and the Planning Act 2016.
 Enquiries in this regard should be directed to the Development Assessment Branch on 07 3412 5269.

 Licensing enquiries may be directed to 07 3412 5318.